openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `presentation_definition_uri`:
 : A string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object can be retrieved.
 This parameter MUST be present when `presentation_definition` parameter, or a `scope` value representing a Presentation Definition is not present.
 See (#request_presentation_definition_uri) for more details.

-`client_id_scheme`:
-: OPTIONAL.
-A string identifying the scheme of the value in the `client_id` Authorization Request parameter (Client Identifier scheme).
-The `client_id_scheme` parameter namespaces the respective Client Identifier.
-If an Authorization Request uses the `client_id_scheme` parameter, the Wallet MUST interpret the Client Identifier of the Verifier in the context of the Client Identifier scheme.
-If the parameter is not present, the Wallet MUST behave as specified in [@!RFC6749].
-See (#client_metadata_management) for the values defined by this specification.
-If the same Client Identifier is used with different Client Identifier schemes, those occurrences MUST be treated as different Verifiers.
-Note that the Verifier needs to determine which Client Identifier schemes the Wallet supports prior to sending the Authorization Request in order to choose a supported scheme.

 `client_metadata`:
 : OPTIONAL.
 A JSON object containing the Verifier metadata values.
 It MUST be UTF-8 encoded.